CommonRoad/drplanner/README.md

 ```

 ### 3. Running DrPlanner 🩺
-We use the search-based motion planner, i.e., [commonroad-search](https://gitlab.lrz.de/tum-cps/commonroad-search), to demonstrate the advantages of our framework.
+We use the search-based and sampling-based motion planner, i.e., [commonroad-search](https://gitlab.lrz.de/tum-cps/commonroad-search) and [reactive-planner](https://github.com/CommonRoad/commonroad-reactive-planner), to demonstrate the advantages of our framework.
 If you wish to replicate this, please consult its README for the installation steps and place your own planner within `drplanner/planners/`.
 To facilitate a smoother start, we offer the planner used in the paper in this repository.
 After this, running DrPlanner is straightforward:
 ```bash